nicomz/stock-alerts/README.md

   * Processes a particular alert immediately
 * GET /stock-alerts/alerts/process
   * Processes all active alerts immediately

+#### Simulator
+* POST /stock-alerts/simulator
+  * Run a new Simulation
+  * Passing a JSON representation of a "Simulator Parameters" object as body

 ## Alert object structure
 * __id__ = An alert identifier.
 For example: GOOGLE1